nesi/support-docs/docs/Getting_Started/Accounts,_Projects_and_Allocations/Project_Extensions_and_New_Allocations_on_Existing_Projects.md

     Mahuika or node hours on Māui)
 -   A project extension without a new allocation of computing resources.

-## Will my project qualify for an extension? {#01FZGW1M7EC0J0DRX58QMKBDR1}
+## Will my project qualify for an extension?

 Usually, yes.
 There are a few circumstances in which a project will not qualify for an extension:

--   If there has been a substantial change to the research programme\'s goals.
+-   If there has been a substantial change to the research programme's goals.
 -   If there has been (or is about to be) a substantial change to the computational methods the project team plans on using to carry out